miles-spidee/spacetour/README.md

 ## Features

-- **User Interaction** : Users can enter their names, which will be stored and displayed throughout the experience.
+- **User Interaction**: Users can enter their names, which will be stored and displayed throughout the experience.
-- **Dynamic Content**  : A variety of space facts are presented to keep users engaged and informed.
+- **Dynamic Content**: A variety of space facts are presented to keep users engaged and informed.
 - **Responsive Design**: The application is designed to work seamlessly across devices.
-- **Logical**          : Invalid usernames arent taken.
+- **Logical**: Invalid usernames aren't accepted.

+## Reflection on Collaboration

+This project was a fantastic opportunity for collaboration.
+Working with a team allowed us to leverage each other's strengths and expertise.
+Regular check-ins helped us stay aligned on our goals and progress.
+We utilized version control effectively, ensuring that everyone's contributions were integrated smoothly.

+The diverse perspectives contributed to a richer user experience, leading to features that we might not have developed individually.
+Through collaboration, we learned the importance of communication and flexibility, as adjustments were often needed to accommodate new ideas.
+Overall, this experience reinforced the value of teamwork in achieving a common vision.

 ## Technologies Used